top of page

 An interesting and quite uncommon feature of cattle during the Roman Iron Age is that polledness (i.e. hornlessness) of cattle is common in, especially, the coastal Wadden Sea area of the Netherlands.
 Circa 20 up to 40 percent of the cattle was polled.
 Within the Roman territory, thus south of the River Rhine, (nearly) no polled cattle has been traced.
 After the Roman period, polledness disappeared again.
 Other than some academic speculations about possibly breeding preferences in appearances (Lauwerier 2012), a real convincing explanation for the emergence and subsequently disappearance of polled cattle has not been offered yet to our opinion.
 Above, we sort of joked about the Romans wanting to stimulate the quality of breeding programs by demanding bigger (hides) of cattle, but when you take this specific polledness phenomenon during the Roman period also into consideration, were they perhaps indeed?
 Were the Frisians unwilling to change the way they bred cows, something that repeated itself 2,000 years later again?

 The dominant gene for polledness does not affect the performance of a cow.
 Already existing polled cattle breeds are: the endangered Jochberger Hummeln, the Polled Hereford, the Aberdeen Angus, the Galloway, the Belted Galloway, the German Angus, and the Fjäll (Windig et al 2015, Hullegie & Prummel 2015).
-Beautiful (beef purpose) animals, although a Texas Longhorn or Ankole-Watusi cow with their ornamental horns in the fields, would be nice for a change.
+Beautiful (beef) animals.
+Nevertheless, a Texas Longhorn or Ankole-Watusi cow in the green polder fields with their ornamental horns would be nice for a change.

 After the Roman period, between around AD 300 until 1100, the percentage cattle of the total livestock lies between 25 and 45.
 From around 1100, the proportion of cattle increased again to circa 50 percent.
 This increase is attributed to a profound change of the medieval landscape.
 It is from around the year 1000, that bigger dykes are being built along the Wadden Sea coast to block the sea altogether.
 What used to be a brackish to salty environment, as a consequence turned fresh.
 An indirect effect of this shift from a salt to fresh environment is that sheep became more vulnerable to the fasciolosis, a parasitic worm.
 Fasciolosis is transmitted to its host via little freshwater snails.
 These snails could not survive in the previous saline landscape.
 But with the arrival of the much hailed dykes, they do.
 Cattle as such are less vulnerable to fasciolosis than sheep.